 L&D Managers are expected to provide effective training for new hires, foundation skills, and career pathways for existing employees.
 It might require even more innovative training, such as building leadership programs that establish a pipeline of future senior managers.

 Finally, don’t forget your learners – the top stakeholders of a training course.
 After all, your staff wants to use the final product to develop their skills and enhance work performance.
 Learners require directly relevant learning opportunities, empowering and tailored to their needs.
-They want the related information available right where and when they need it.
-To meet their demand, L&D Managers should identify their request to deliver personalized, learner-centered sessions encouraging engagement.

-3. Think like a marketer
+3. Think Like a Marketer

 Learners and stakeholders need to know two things: why the training is taking place and what’s in it for them.
 Everyone wants to be involved when they have the right reason to join a course, such as leading to better performance at work.
 This is where marketing comes in to promote and deliver the meaning of the course.